-Although known by most preppers, it is an important note for newbies…]
+Although known by most preppers, it is an important note for newbies:

-So many people when first getting started with food preps will buy foods that have a reputation as typical survival food such as MRE’s (Meal Ready to Eat), or 50 pound bags of wheat, grain, rice, and beans.
+Some people when first getting started with food preparedness will buy foods that have a reputation as typical survival food such as MRE’s (Meal Ready to Eat), or buckets of wheat, grain, rice, and beans.

 Your body may have a hard time adjusting to such a different diet and it will probably take some time to adjust.
 You may also be challenged to know what to do with a sack of wheat or grain to make it palatable, or to combine with other ingredients for a better balance of taste and nutrients.

 The word, ‘usable’, is of key importance.
-The best food storage system is one where you are using and rotating your stock!
-So, if you buy foods that you normally eat, then you can start a system of rotating out and back in to your food storage supplies.
+The best food storage system is one which you are using and rotating your inventory!
+So, if you buy foods that you normally eat, then you can start a system of rotating out, and then back in to your food storage supplies.
 That way, your foods will not expire and go to waste after a period of time.

 If all you do is buy a large quantity of food and store it ‘just in case’ you need it, then at some point in time it will all expire and be wasted.
 Why not actually eat the food that you store and rotate the stock in and out?
 This way you will have a supply of food that will always be good, good because it is not expired, and good because it is what you eat and therefore tastes good!

 However if you develop a good system of food rotation, a much larger reserve is easily established, and will give you great peace of mind knowing that you will not be as dependent on the systems of food production and distribution that bring food to your local grocery store.
 Set a goal for 3 months storage, and go on from there!